Bedgebury - A Brief History

 In 1925, the Forestry Commission (FC) purchased the estate from the Beresfords.
 At the time, the conifer specimens within the Royal Botanical Gardens, Kew were suffering from London's high pollution levels and needed to be relocated.
 The FC had developed a partnership with Kew and thus, Bedgebury was purchased to establish a new collection so that both organisations could continue their work with conifers.

-One of the most dramatic changes to Bedgebury over the years came in 1987, the year of the infamous storm.
-On the 15th and 16th of October, gale force winds ravaged much of England causing unseen destruction.
+One of the most dramatic changes to Bedgebury over the years came in 1987, the year of the infamous 'Great Storm'.
+On the 15th and 16th of October, gale force winds ravaged much of England causing immense destruction.
 Bedgebury lost a third of its collection and entire sub-collections from single countries were completely destroyed (see picture below).
 One positive that came from this was opportunity to redesign the landscape and establish new collections.